Diana Fosha: Education and career

-Fosha was born in Bucharest, but her family emigrated to the United States when she was 12 years old, settling in New York.
+Fosha was born in Bucharest, but her family emigrated to the United States when she was 12 years old, settling in New York City.
 She studied psychology at Barnard College and then went on to complete a doctorate in clinical psychology at the City College of New York.
 She also undertook post-doctoral training with Habib Davanloo, the developer of a form of psychodynamic psychotherapy called intensive short-term dynamic psychotherapy.

-In her early career Fosha held teaching positions at the City University of New York and Adelphi University.
+In her early career Fosha held teaching positions at the City College of New York and Adelphi University.
 She was also an adjunct professor of psychiatry at Bellevue Hospital, and was on the faculty of New York University and the St. Luke's–Roosevelt Hospital Center.

 Accelerated experiential dynamic psychotherapy

-Fosha developed a theory and technique of psychotherapy, AEDP, based upon several conceptual premises as points of departure from the prevailing psychodynamic psychotherapies.
+Fosha developed a theory and technique of psychotherapy, accelerated experiential dynamic psychotherapy (AEDP), based upon several conceptual premises as points of departure from the prevailing psychodynamic psychotherapies.
 Her theory of how healing occurs in psychotherapy derives from her interpretation of research findings in several areas: the neuroscience of attachment, caregiver–infant interaction research, positive psychology, emotion research, psychotherapy research findings on therapist qualities associated with positive therapy outcomes, and phenomenology of the psychological experience of sudden change.
 The AEDP Institute is actively engaged in ongoing research evaluating the effectiveness of AEDP.